nemec/clipr/README.md

 the user does *not* provide one of the member arguments, an error is also generated.

+##Verbs

+Verbs are the name given to a set of initial arguments that conditionally parse a set of configuration options based on the given verb.
+Think `git add` and `git commit`.
+Each has a different set of options that's used in a different way.
+Each verb class is a valid configuration class, so verbs are basically a way to combine multiple sets of configurations, conditionally, into one.
+Imagine that in addition to `./git`, there was also `./git-add` and `./git-commit` each with its own configuration classes.
+With clipr, you can reuse those individual classes in `./git` as verbs.

+Some notes on verbs:

+  * A configuration class cannot contain both positional parameters and verbs (although the verb itself may define its own positional parameters).
+  * Verbs may be nested arbitrarily deep, so long as you adhere to the above requirement (although it's not recommended that you nest too deeply).
+  * Multiple verb attributes may be registered for the same verb.
+These will act like aliases (`svn co` vs. `svn checkout`).
+  * PostParse methods will be executed in order from innermost to outermost, which means that whenever a PostParse method is executed, the configuration class *and* all its verbs will be fully initialized by that point.

 ##Post-Parse Triggers

 Using the PostParseAttribute you can mark parameterless methods to be